GoogleCloudPlatform/python-docs-samples/workflows/cloud-client/README.md

 # Cloud Workflows Quickstart – Python

-This sample shows how to execute a Cloud Workflow and wait for the workflow execution results.
+This sample shows how to execute a Cloud Workflow and wait for the workflow execution results using the Python client libraries.

 ## Setup

-1. Read [Prerequisites][prereq] and [How to run a sample][run] first.

 1. Deploy the workflow, `myFirstWorkflow`:

     1. Copy the YAML from this file: https://github.com/GoogleCloudPlatform/workflows-samples/blob/main/src/myFirstWorkflow.workflows.yaml
     1. Paste the YAML into a file called `myFirstWorkflow.workflows.yaml`.
-    1. Run the command: `gcloud beta workflows deploy $WORKFLOW --source myFirstWorkflow.workflows.yaml`
+    1. Run the command: `gcloud workflows deploy myFirstWorkflow --source myFirstWorkflow.workflows.yaml`

 ## Run the Quickstart